-Occasionally, students not registered for our regular bus service may require one-off or short-term transportation during the school year.
-Subject to the availability of places on our buses, we can arrange such bus travel.
-Parents are advised to enquire with our Transport Department as early as possible.
+Occasionally, for students not registered for our regular bus service and subject to the availability of places on our buses, we can arrange temporary bus travel arrangements.

-In addition, we may provide a late bus at 17h20 for students participating in our extracurricular activities programme, provided there are at least four passengers.
-To register for school bus transport or book ad hoc trips, please contact the transport team directly: transport@lcis.ch.
+In addition, we provide a late bus at 17h20 for students participating in our extracurricular activities programme, provided there are at least four passengers.
+To register for school bus transport or book ad hoc trips, please contact the transport team directly: transport@cis.ch.